fallingduck/snifter/README.md

 # Snifter

-This minimalist web microframework has server-side sessions and websockets right out of the box.
+This minimalist web microframework has server-side sessions right out of the box.
+It also has shortcuts to serve new HTML5 features such as server-sent events (SSE).
 What has *your* framework done lately?

 ```python
 import snifter